-Abstract representation of interconnected IoT devices forming a secure network, achieving consensus, with data flowing securely, with a blue and green color scheme.
+Abstract representation of interconnected IoT devices forming a secure network

 The Internet of Things (IoT) is rapidly expanding, connecting billions of devices from smart home appliances to industrial sensors.
 This vast network generates an unprecedented amount of data, and ensuring the integrity and reliability of this data is paramount.
 This is where consensus algorithms play a crucial, albeit often overlooked, role.